Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 In creation of art there are no obvious and easy answers at the outset, and the creator must follow the path of separating the relevant from the irrelevant for each piece of art they create.
 This act of focusing on things that matter for your art can be a deeply creative journey in itself.

-Sparking your creativity becomes habitual as you continue to draw, almost as if an exercised muscle with muscle memory, you brain will be able to “turn on” on demand to come up with creative solutions.
+Sparking your creativity becomes habitual as you continue to draw, almost as if an exercised muscle with muscle memory, your brain will be able to “turn on” on demand to come up with creative solutions.
+Often, this requires a lot of practice.

 Drawing can also help to improve your ability to think outside the box and see things from a different perspective.
 As you create a drawing, you may find that you need to consider different viewpoints or angles in order to achieve the desired effect.
 As you push your drawings, you will certainly have to find new ways to learn to improve.

-6. Drawing can add positivity into your life
+6. Drawing to add positivity to your life

 There are many different ways that drawing can be fun.
 Some people enjoy the process of creating something new and expressive through their art.
 They may find that drawing is a relaxing and therapeutic activity that allows them to express themselves and let their creativity flow.